 HERBICIDES Ending toxic chemical use on our lands

-Applying literally hundreds of gallons of these chemicals to hundreds, even thousands, of felled tree
+Literally hundreds of gallons of these toxins are applied to thousands of felled tree stumps and "weeds"

-stumpsand "weeds" (i.e., unwanted plants), over years, is necessary in "treatment" areas.
-So the poisons
+(i.e., unwanted plants), over years, in "treatment" areas.
+Thus the poisons enter our interconnected

-enter our interconnected environment.
-Trees, plants, soil, rainwater, streams, lakes, hillsides, insects,
+environment.
+Trees, plants, soil, rainwater, streams, lakes, hillsides, insects, mammals, birds, raptors,

-mammals, birds, raptors, dogs, children, and adults all comprise a web of life, as we all learn as children in
+dogs, children and adults are all within a web of life, as we learn in grade school as children.
+And also in

-environmental movement over five decades years ago.
-It's relevant to note that the chemical industry
+movement almost six decades ago.
+It's relevant to note that the chemical industry attacked her book

 Unfortunately, despite common sense, grade school teachings, university studies and hundreds of scientific tests demonstrating their toxicity, pesticides/herbicides are still legally, routinely used nation-wide and worldwide—and on Oakland and Berkeley public lands.
 This, ultimately, is due to millions of multinational chemical company dollars.
-For
+The industry has lobbied aggressively with public relations and ad campaigns to convince — or corrupt with dollars— federal, state and city governments and regulatory agencies like the EPA which has allowed an exponentially expanded use of these poisons.
+These ad and P.R. campaigns, as with the tobacco industry, protect literally billions of dollars in annual worldwide profits.

 READ LA Times story, "California lists Roundup ingredient as a chemical linked to cancer"